-Strategically, each firm is positioning itself for future growth.
+Each firm has positioned itself strategically for future growth.
 Kforce is focused on expanding its higher-margin consulting offerings and returning capital to shareholders.
 Heidrick & Struggles is leveraging its premium brand to expand into adjacent advisory services.
-AMN is prudently reducing debt while investing in its technology platforms to create a more integrated and efficient service ecosystem.
+AMN is reducing its debt while investing in its technology platforms to create a more integrated and efficient service ecosystem.

 3. Recommendation: The Superior Choice for Mid-2025

-For an investor seeking the highest potential return by mid 2025, Kforce Inc. (KFRC) is the recommended investment.

-The investment thesis for Kforce is a cyclical recovery play.
+For an investor seeking the highest potential return by mid-2025, Kforce Inc. (KFRC) is the recommended investment based on a cyclical recovery play.

 After a challenging 2024, the stock appears to have priced in much of the negative news related to the slowdown in IT spending.
-With management signaling stabilization and cautious optimism for 2025, any positive shift in corporate confidence could unlock pent-up demand for technology projects, driving a significant rebound in Kforce’s revenue and stock price.
-The company’s valuation is reasonable, and its commitment to returning capital via a healthy dividend (recently increased for the sixth consecutive year) and share buybacks provides a degree of downside protection and direct shareholder return while waiting for the recovery to take hold.
+Management has signaled that the company has stabilized and expressed cautious optimism for 2025.
+Any positive shift in corporate confidence could unlock pent-up demand for technology projects, which is likely to drive a significant rebound in its revenue and stock price.
+The company’s valuation is reasonable, and its commitment to returning capital via a healthy dividend (recently increased for the sixth consecutive year) and share buybacks provides a degree of downside protection and direct returns to shareholders while waiting for the recovery to take hold.

 While Heidrick & Struggles is a high-quality company, its strong 2024 performance is likely already reflected in its stock price, offering less potential for significant short-term upside.
-AMN Healthcare represents a more complex turnaround story; its guidance for early 2025 still projects revenue declines, making a significant stock recovery in mid 2025 less certain.
+AMN Healthcare has a more complex turnaround story; its guidance for early 2025 still projects revenue declines, and a recovery in its stock in mid-2025 is less certain.

-The primary risk to the Kforce thesis is a deeper-than-anticipated economic downturn, which would further delay the recovery in technology spending.
-However, given its valuation, shareholder return policy, and direct leverage to an eventual tech rebound, Kforce offers the most compelling risk/reward profile for achieving superior returns by mid-2025.
+The primary risk to the Kforce investment is a deeper-than-anticipated economic downturn, which would further delay the recovery in technology spending.
+However, given its valuation, shareholder return policy, and direct leverage to an eventual tech rebound, Kforce offers the most compelling risk–reward profile for achieving superior returns by mid-2025.